Heaven (Warrant song): Background

 "Heaven" took Warrant's record company by surprise.
 Indeed, once the widespread appeal of the song became apparent, the band was instructed to re-record the track to lend it a "bigger radio sound".
 The first 250,000 copies of the record featured the original version while later pressings featured a new version.
 The song had previously been recorded by Jani Lane and Steven Sweet's old band Plain Jane.

 Music video

 The music video starred Scottish model Tracy Allan.
 It was filmed during a live concert at Sandstone Amphitheater in Kansas City, Kansas and at other locations around the Kansas City Metro area as well as New York City.

 Alternate versions

-"Heaven" was re-visited by the band in 1999 on their Greatest & Latest album and was released as promo and later iTunes singles.
+"Heaven" was re-visited by the band in 1999 on their Greatest & Latest album and was released as a promo single and later on iTunes.
 The song was also released on several mixed compilation albums.
-In 2004, Jani Lane re-recorded an acoustic version of "Heaven" which appeared on the "VH1 Classic Metal Mania: Stripped" compilations.
+In 2004, Jani Lane re-recorded an acoustic version of "Heaven" which appeared on the VH1 Classic Metal Mania: Stripped compilations.